 Researchers have found saturated fats to be the cause for inflammation of fat tissue, especially the white adipose tissue.
 The white tissue stores energy, and doesn’t burn like brown fat cells.
 With the intake of saturated fats, these release pro-inflammatory elements and give rise to systemic inflammation.

 A key finding reveals that gut bacteria secretes endotoxins which are carried into the blood by the fats.
 More fats will carry more endotoxins.
 The body then responds by secreting cytokines, and this triggers inflammation.
-Another finding reveals that saturated fats in milk and meat stimulate production of a receptor macrophage on the surface of the immune cell.
+Another finding reveals that saturated fats in milk and meat stimulate the production of a receptor macrophage on the surface of the immune cell.
 Macrophages secrete cytokines and hence the inflammation.

 Saturated fats are present in red meat, cheese, fast food and high fat dairy products.